 (a) An example

-Cases N121 and N122 from the PHOENICS Input-File Library enable the performance of all the schemes to be compared.
+Case N121 from the PHOENICS Input-File Library enables the performance of all the schemes to be compared.

 The concentrations of the scalar will be displayed.

-The exact solution, which the CLDA can produce perfectly, would consist of a diagonal band, with the value of the scalar equal to 10.5. with zero-value regions on either side,
+The exact solution would consist of a diagonal band, with the value of the scalar equal to 10.5. with zero-value regions on either side,

 The two points to examine are: